Troubleshooting

 Tainted canvas

-If you draw cross-origin image onto your canvas, it gets tainted and browser will not allow Ybug to capture this cross-origin content.
+If you draw a cross-origin image onto your canvas, it gets tainted and the browser will not allow Ybug to capture this cross-origin content.
 More details on tainted canvas.

 WebGL